 Like synchronisation, Google Chrome uses your Google account to save and sync passwords.
 The tool I like is password compromise, which lets you see what websites have breached your passwords.
 You can see the sites with a link to change the password.

-Brave allows saving and syncing passwords, and you get a safety check option, which checks for updates, harmful extensions, and protection status of the browser.
+Brave allows saving and syncing passwords, and you get a safety check option, which checks for updates, harmful extensions, and the protection status of the browser.
 The password compromise feature not available.

 Chrome gets the win for this round.